SCTCoding/Auto-Login-Fun/README.md

 ## Usage
 Run the script from an admin account.
 Provide the path to the kcpassword file.
 Provide the password for the admin user you are using.
 Run the script!

+## The .zip file
+This is an automator application that runs a modified version of the script with AppleScript dialogs.
+Simple little appification of the script.
+It recovers nice long auto login passwords.